vitest-dev/vitest/packages/vite-node/README.md

 ### Hashbang

-If you prefer to write scripts that doesn't need to be passed into tsx, you can declare it in the [hashbang](https://bash.cyberciti.biz/guide/Shebang).
+If you prefer to write scripts that doesn't need to be passed into Vite Node, you can declare it in the [hashbang](https://bash.cyberciti.biz/guide/Shebang).

 Simply add `#!/usr/bin/env vite-node --script` at the top of your file: